Why You Still Need Keywords

 - Include your keywords in image alt tags

-- Use keyword variations in link anchor text
+- Use keyword variations in the link anchor text

 If you’re not a writer, that’s OK – most of us aren’t!
 Even if you are a strong writer, SEO writing presents a whole different challenge.
-We have professional SEO copywriters on staff who are experts at creating content that both Google and your customers will love!
+We have professional copywriters on staff as part of our SEO services offering who are experts at creating content that both Google and your customers will love!